- Water Treatment Plant 4

 Austin Water implemented Stage 2 Regulations in September 2012, and they remain in effect.
 This is in response to combined storage in lakes Travis and Buchanan reaching the 900,000 acre-foot trigger in the Drought Contingency Plan.

 The City of Austin Water Utility through investigation, testing, and usage has identified various products that have established satisfactory performance records.
 Those products that relate to construction of water and wastewater facilities are listed by manufacturer on Standard Products Lists issued by the Utility and updated quarterly.

 In limited situations, Austin Water may be able to grant a variance from the watering schedule.
 Please click on the links to find more information about an available variance; detailed instructions, and the variance application.
 All variance requests must be made on the provided application.
 Please note that applicants must follow the watering schedule in effect until a variance is approved.

-The wastewater averaging cycle that determines wastewater charges begins November 15, 2012.
-This averaging cycle, which will continued until mid-March 2013, determines wastewater rates for the 2012-2013 service year.
+The wastewater averaging cycle that determines wastewater charges begins mid November 2013.
+This averaging cycle, which will continue until mid-March 2014, determines wastewater rates for the 2013-2014 service year.
 Austin Water Utility conducts wastewater averaging for three months in the late fall and winter months because less outdoor water is used during this time; this better determines the actual indoor wastewater amounts that are returned to the wastewater system.